dkirkby/E4S/projects/DMM.md

 resistance measurements.
 Draw a [voltage divider circuit](https://learn.sparkfun.com/tutorials/voltage-dividers) with resistors R1 and R2 and write the equation for the voltage Vout between R1 and R2 when the circuit is powered by Vin=3.3V.
 Next, assume that R1 (connected to 3.3V) is known, and write an equation for the unknown R2 (connected to GND) in terms of R1 and Vout.

 Modify your circuit by adding R1=1K to the breadboard so that there are two long jumper wires that can be connected to the ends of an unknown resistance, forming a voltage divider whose output voltage is measured by A0.
 Adapt your code to print the value of the unknown resistance in Ohms.

+What happens during an "open circuit" condition, i.e. when there is no R2 completing the circuit?
+Adapt your code to detect this condition and report an open circuit.

 Verify that your code is working by measuring all four of the resistors in your kit.
 Note that these resistors have 1% "tolerance" which means that their true resistance is probably within 1% of their nominal value.
 Try some